Amy Zachary LCSW, MA

 I completed my post-graduate studies in Family and Couples Therapy at the Ackerman Institute for Family Therapy in New York City.

 I was the Clinical Director at The Freedom Institute in New York City, as well as Senior Family Therapist at Greenwich House also in New York.
-City,
+City, Both of these facilities were out-patient alcohol and drug treatment centers.

 I was a grief and trauma consultant for New York City Firefighters and Police Officers as well as for employees at several major financial institutions, including Morgan Stanley, Citibank, and Credit Suisse, who were affected by the 9/11 attacks.